sw2719/steam-account-switcher/README.md

 5. Click one of the buttons to change to desired account.

 * If you previously set auto-login for that account, It just works.
 (It might show login prompt if you didn't login for a while)
 * If you did not, Login prompt will appear when Steam launches.
-Check the 'Remember my Password' checkbox, enter your password,             then login as you normally would.
+Make sure that the 'Remember my Password' is checked.
+Then enter your password,             then login as you normally would.
 Next time you switch to that account, It will login automatically.

 # Guide
 ![window_instruction](https://user-images.githubusercontent.com/22590718/63221815-78c8cb80-c1d9-11e9-829d-c4f1ef855285.png)